jpipitone1094/jpipitone1094/README.md

 ## Welcome 👋

-My name is Joe, and I am a Cloud Engineer working on AWS, Azure, Infrastructure & Automation, and GitOps / Kubernetes as a self-directed learning experience.
+My name is Joe, and I am a Cloud Engineer working on AWS, Azure, Infrastructure & Automation, and GitOps / Kubernetes.

 - 🔭 Kubernetes inspires me